klahrich/chiefhustler/content/posts/vaccine-thoughts.md

 #### Reason 1: to drastically reduce the risk of dying or getting severly ill

 This is pretty much the point of the vaccine.
-No explanation is needed here.
+Not much explanation is needed here: I don't want to die.

+Also, while the current vaccines are not perfect, it has been widely reported that covid infections in the vaccinated are in general much less severe than in the non-vaccinated.

 #### Reason 2: to move on with my life

 Whether the researches linked to above are right or not, life is about to get harder for the non-vaccinated population: travel restrictions, vaccine passport, etc.

 Getting the vaccine would make it easier for me to continue to enjoy life.

+Things _could_ get even more complicated, e.g. some workplaces could start requiring their office employees to get vaccinated.
+In fact, it looks like Microsoft has [done just that](https://www.cnn.com/2021/08/03/success/microsoft-vaccine-requirement-reopening-delay/index.html), and they're not the first either.

 #### Reason 3: to be with the majority